netw0rm/atlaskit/packages/ak-component-base/docs/USAGE.md

 ## Using the component

-This component is used as a base for other components that need to be extended.
+This component is used as a base for other components to extend.
 To build the base component, you will need to inject the `Component` and `prop` dependencies.

 Example: